 And even when they do, a variety of factors impact what you can hope to earn for them when you attempt to sell them.
 Let's talk them through.

 4 Reasons why "investment handbags" are not great investments

 Here are 3 key reasons why designer handbags are not great investments.

 1. Designer handbags go in and out of fashion

 In today, out tomorrow.
 That's how fashion works and the same applies to seasonal luxury handbags.
 In no way does that mean that you can't keep rocking your designer handbag long after you've purchased it.
 However, the chances that it will hold anything close to its original value when it was the hottest bag in town are very slim.

-But who's to say that particular classic bag will still be as strongly desired 5 or 10 years from now?
+But who's to say that particular classic bag style or bag size will still be as strongly desired 5 or 10 years from now?
 The reason why these bags maintain value boils down to exclusivity and desirability.
 That's taking a big chance.

 (P.S.
 These last two links are our affiliate links.
 This means if you use Fashionphile or Rebag, we may get a small commission which comes at no cost to you.
 This helps Clever Girl Finance grow!)

 2. Keeping your investment bag pristine is a must to retain its resale value